Sarveksha21/Healthcare-Dashboard/README.md

 **About Project:**

 Healthcare Analysis Dashboard in Power Bi visualisation tool.
-It is used for creating effective and interactive dashboard which helps outcomes to improve the Healthcare Hospital’s Performance
+It is used for creating effective and interactive dashboard which helps outcomes to improve the Healthcare Hospital’s Performance on the basis of number of Day Patients, Inpatients & Outpatients : Check a record of patients those who stay in the hospital for a day (day patients), those who stay overnight or longer (inpatients), and those who visit the hospital but do not stay overnight (outpatients).

 **Project Goals:**